 If you’ve never been to Albuquerque or Santa Fe around Christmas – it’s truly magical, and definitely something to add to your bucket list.

 Imagine a clear, crisp night, lit up by hundreds of little paper lanterns (farolitos) as you settle down to a nice, hot bowl of freshly made Posole.

 Good times, dear friends, and wonderful memories.

-My version of this comforting stew requires 3 main ingredients, all of which should be easy to find at your nearest grocery store or on Amazon.
+This recipe requires 3 main ingredients, all of which should be easy to find at your nearest grocery store or on Amazon.

-- New Mexican Red Chile Pods (look in your grocery near the mexican spices, salsas, tamale flour, etc)
+- New Mexican Red Chile Pods

 And while it does take a bit of time and effort - I love this stew .....so to me, it's definitely worth it.

 Hope you enjoy it as much as I do.